 Matt Bowles: My guest today is Ashley Company.
-She is a social entrepreneur, storyteller, activist, and the founder of Jelani Travel, which has curated over 600 cultural immersion and service trips to Africa and elsewhere around the world.
+She is a social entrepreneur, storyteller, activist, and the founder of Jelani Travels, which has curated over 600 cultural immersion and service trips to Africa and elsewhere around the world.
 She is also the founder of Jelani Gives, which spearheads initiatives to sponsor U.S. passport fees for young adults facing financial constraints.
 Ashley is a sought-after keynote speaker on topics including Black Identity, Africa Tourism, Solo Travel, Cultural Competence, and Women in Entrepreneurship.
 She has been featured in Travel and Leisure, CNBC, Africa, Forbes, Essence, and many others that you would know.
 Originally from the U.S., Ashley is committed to fostering cultural understanding and social impact around the world, and she has now spent time in over 100 countries, including 30 countries on the continent of Africa.

 Ashley, welcome to the show.